The Adams 12 Advanced Academic & Gifted Services Department welcomes you.

 - Specific Talent Aptitude

-All Gifted students will accomplish challenging post-secondary work/force goals and become productive, creative citizens capable of succeeding in their area of strenght. --CDE
+All Gifted students will accomplish challenging post-secondary work/force goals and become productive, creative citizens capable of succeeding in their area of strength. --CDE

 Our mission is to serve the academic needs of gifted and advanced learners, while supporting their unique social-emotional needs in a nurturing environment.
 We are dedicated to providing instruction that challenges and motivates gifted and talented (GT) learners to achieve at an optimal level.
-Programming is based on gifted best practices and is designed to help students navigate their growth and develop their full potential.
-Schools may implement programming options differently to meet the needs of their students.
+Programming is based on gifted best practices and is designed to help students navigate their growth and develop their full potential. --NAGC

 Core Beliefs About GT